 - Repeat the process several times

-Balancing taking care of kids, running errands, taking care of additional responsibilities and working from home can prove to be difficult.
+Balancing taking care of kids, running errands, taking care of additional responsibilities, and working from home can prove to be difficult.
 In times like these, it’s important to make self-care a priority; make your well-being your priority.

-A resource titled Social Work and Self Care gives a perfect definition of self-care:
+This quote gives a perfect definition of self-care:

 This definition of self-care resonates with me.
 While self-care takes careful planning, it’s ultimately beneficial in every way.
 When you put yourself first, you are better able to take care of others, since your own internal needs are addressed.

-Don’t Over Consume Caffeine.
+9. Don’t Over Consume Caffeine

 I’ll admit it: I’m a bit of a coffee addict.
 It’s a long-term battle after having worked at multiple coffeehouses in the past.
 I simply love the taste and the culture surrounding coffee.
 So if I can kick the habit and limit my caffeine intake, anyone truly can!